-If you feel that you are being mistreated by someone you trust or your right to make personal, health or financial decisions has been wrongfully taken away from you, then you can ask to speak to the hospital social worker about your concerns.
+If you are in hospital and feel that you are being mistreated by someone you trust, or your right to make personal, health or financial decisions has been wrongfully taken away from you, then you can ask to speak to the hospital social worker about your concerns.

 Your conversation is confidential.
 The hospital social worker will discuss your options to improve your situation.
 No action is taken without your consent.

 An OPALS lawyer is also available to discuss any legal issues you may have.
 The OPALS lawyer has particular expertise in elder law including decision-making, personal and financial safeguarding and family agreements.
 The social worker can, with your consent, refer you to speak to the lawyer.
 The advice you receive from the lawyer is free and confidential.

 After your discharge from the hospital, you can request ongoing assistance through the OPALS community social worker and lawyer.